GramThanos/vpn-oidc/README.md

-# VPN-OIDC
-## VPN Authentication through Open ID Connect using OpenVPN
+# VPN Authentication through Open ID Connect using OpenVPN

+This project is a PoC implementation of VPN authentication through online web-based Open ID Connect authentication.

 ![demo](preview.gif)

-This project is a PoC implementation of VPN authentication through online web-based Open ID Connect authentication.
 The VPN server plays the role of a web-application and the custom VPN Client acts as a bridge between the web authentication and the VPN server.

 The authentication process follows the following steps: